ahlstromcj/seq66/README.md

     *   Version 0.99.11:
         *   Added 8 more ui-palette entries, total of 32.
 Probably enough.
-        *   Add display of a pattern input bus (if present) in the grid slot.
+        *   Added display of a pattern input bus (if present) in the grid slot.
 It is shown just before the pattern length at top right.
         *   Moved style-sheet options from 'usr' to the 'rc' file.
 Upgrade is automatic.